 For more information, please visit the Immigration, Refugees and Citizenship Canada (IRCC) web page.

-In some cases, students may not require an attestation letter.
-To learn more about these exceptions, please consult the Immigration, Refugees and Citizenship Canada (IRCC) web page.
+In some cases, students may not require a Provincial Attestation Letter.
+To learn more about these exceptions, please consult the IRCC web page.

 Students should submit their study permit application as soon as they have their Letter of Acceptance (LOA) and Provincial Attestation Letter (PAL), if one is required.